Resources to download

 Sex Trafficking, The Thoughtful Christian

-This series written by Martha Bettis-Gee, Associate for Child Advocacy and the convener of the GAMC Human Trafficking Roundtable, explores the scope and definitions of sex trafficking, the power dynamics involved, the role of globalization in the spread of sex trafficking and the role of the internet in the proliferation of pornography and sexual exploitation.
+This series written by Martha Bettis-Gee, former Associate for Child Advocacy, explores the scope and definitions of sex trafficking, the power dynamics involved, the role of globalization in the spread of sex trafficking and the role of the internet in the proliferation of pornography and sexual exploitation.
 Order today

 'Let My People Go'